Dick Miller: Walter Paisley

-Miller portrayed several fictional characters named Walter Paisley.
-As he noted, "I've played Walter Paisley five times now, I think."
-By 2011, the character name had actually appeared seven times on film and once in a theatrical production, with Miller providing six of these portrayals.
-The name first appeared in the Roger Corman film A Bucket of Blood.
-In that film, Paisley is a busboy who becomes an artist of sorts by killing his subjects and covering them in clay.
-In 1976, Miller again played a character named Walter Paisley—this time a talent agent—in another Corman production, Hollywood Boulevard, directed by Allan Arkush and Joe Dante.
+Throughout his career, Miller portrayed several fictional characters all named Walter Paisley.
+He once noted, "I've played Walter Paisley five times now, I think."
+By 2011, the character name had actually appeared in Miller's acting credits six times, and twice more with other actors on stage and screen.
+The name first appeared in the Roger Corman film A Bucket of Blood, with a story centred on Paisley, a busboy who becomes an artist of sorts by killing his subjects and covering them in plaster.
+In 1976, Miller again portrayed a Walter Paisley — this time, a talent agent and former actor – in another Corman production, Hollywood Boulevard, directed by Allan Arkush and Joe Dante.
+In one scene of the film, Miller watches himself onscreen at a drive-in theatre showing of The Terror – along with the Paisley name, this was one of several Corman/American International references and in-jokes in the finished production.

-Dante cast Miller as another character named Walter Paisley in the 1981 film The Howling.
-This time, Paisley is the owner of an occult bookshop.
-Two years later, the name appeared again for another Miller character, the owner of a diner in the third segment of Twilight Zone: The Movie.
-1986's Chopping Mall featured a janitor named Walter Paisley, and the 1994 made-for-TV remake of Shake, Rattle and Rock! had Miller playing a character named Officer Paisley.
+Dante cast Miller as another Walter Paisley, the owner of an occult bookshop, in the 1981 film The Howling.
+Two years later, the name appeared again attached to another Miller role, this time as the owner of a diner in the third segment of Twilight Zone: The Movie.
+The 1986 horror film Chopping Mall featured a janitor named Walter Paisley; and the 1994 made-for-TV remake of Shake, Rattle and Rock! had Miller playing a policeman, Officer Paisley.
 Officer Paisley also appeared in Night of the Creeps.
-Miller played a variation on the role one last time in his final posthumously released film Hanukkah.
-Two other actors have portrayed the A Bucket of Blood character: Anthony Michael Hall in the 1995 television remake; and James Stanton in a musical produced by Chicago's Annoyance Theatre.
+Miller played a variation on the role one last time in his final, posthumously released film, Hanukkah.
+Two other actors have portrayed the Walter Paisley from A Bucket of Blood: Anthony Michael Hall in the 1995 television remake; and James Stanton in the musical adaptation produced by Chicago's Annoyance Theatre.

 Personal life

+Miller married Sheila Elaine "Lainie" Halpern (1941–2025) on October 6, 1959, and they had one child together, Barbara.

+Death

-Miller married Lainie (Sheila Elaine Halpern) on October 6, 1967, and they had one child together, Barbara.
-Miller died at age 90 of a heart attack on January 30, 2019 while being treated for pneumonia in Toluca Lake, Los Angeles.
+Miller died at age 90 of a heart attack on January 30, 2019, while being treated for pneumonia in Toluca Lake, Los Angeles.